How to get glowing skin in summer (starts June 21st!)

 A layer of cloth is always more protective than sunscreen.
 Try to at least give the skin breaks by putting on a light cover up and/or placing a large sunhat on your head.

-Thankfully, more and more attractive “covering” bathing suits are coming out - such as this long sleeved swimsuit - perfect for those prone to shoulder burns!
+Thankfully, more and more attractive “covering” bathing suits are coming out - such as a long sleeved swimsuit - perfect for those prone to shoulder burns!

 Prepare to get glowing skin - before summer starts